COVID19-SSU/covid19-project/README.md

 # COVID-19 Project
-Store and Analyze data for COVID-19.
+Visualize and Analyze data for COVID-19.

 Table of contents
 =================